george-hawkins/basic-gfm-jekyll/README.md

 $ rm -rf basic-gfm-jekyll.git
 ```

 Replace `<your-username>` with your GitHub username.
-Once you've duplicated the repository you can now pull down your copy:
+Once you've duplicated the repository you can pull down your copy:

 ```bash
 $ git clone git@github.com:<your-username>/my-pages